 In the Edit Profile tab, update your profile information as desired, then click Save.

 Click the Privacy Settings tab, update your profile sharing preferences as desired, then click Save.

 Yes.
 Threads (discussions or questions) and their replies now support the ability for a user to upload video (50MB maximum), documents, and pictures.
-To upload an attachment, use the advanced editor option on the top right of the basic editor.
+You can drag and drop images from your Windows Explorer window in to the editor window or you can attach images using the icons in the editor.

 A gold (or yellow) border indicates a helpful answer which is also indicated by a gold (or yellow) star.
 A green border indicates a correct answer which is also indicated by a green star.